JustinPillay/https-github.com-JustinPillay-PROG-6211-POE-Part-3-GUI-Console-Application/README.md

 --FEEDBACK IMPLEMENTATION

 From my feedback received, I made some adjustments to the math surrounding the balance and warning that shows when the user has spend over 75% of their [now] net income.
 The user manual was made with the principle of making the instructions a lot clearer and straightforward as well as providing more information with regards to spec and software.
+Classes were separated properly into their own .CS files making the code a lot more readable.
 Changelog with changes made from previous version added to readme.